-Over the next few years these ideas coalesced into the economic ideas I hold even to this day.
-Since they are heavily influenced by the Distributism of the Chesterbelloc, I tend to simply call the end result 'Distributism' but there are elements of other systems as well, especially French Corporatism and the organisational principles of Christian Syndicalism, this latter tempered and modified by my knowledge of the history of the IWW and 'Fr Hagerty's Wheel', a plan of organisation designed by the former Priest and left-wing socialist, Thomas J. Hagerty, who wrote the famous Preamble to the IWW Constitution.
+Over the next few years, these ideas coalesced into the economic ideas I hold even to this day.
+Since they are heavily influenced by the Distributism of the Chesterbelloc, I tend to simply call the end result 'Distributism' but there are elements of other systems as well, especially French Corporatism and the organisational principles of Christian Syndicalism, this latter tempered and modified by my knowledge of the history of the IWW and 'Fr Hagerty's Wheel of Fortune', a plan of organisation designed by the former Priest and left-wing socialist, Thomas J. Hagerty, who wrote the famous Preamble to the IWW Constitution.

-In the political/governmental field, I have never been a believer in the jacobin democracy that is the prevailing ideology in our Western world.
+In the political/governmental field, I have never been a believer in the Jacobin democracy which is the prevailing ideology in our Western world.
 Even as a teenager, I saw through the facade, and realised that at its root it is an evil ideology.
 It inevitably degenerates into Vox Populi, Vox Dei, whereby the voice of the 'people' is seen as the infallible Voice of God.

 I am a monarchist who believes in a true constitutional monarchy, not the 'crowned republics' that masquerade as constitutional monarchies today.
 I believe in a monarch that actually rules, in conjunction with representatives of the people.
 Thus I reject the slogan, 'The Queen reigns, but does not rule'.